Tree & Brush Trimmer License

-- Obtain a free Obstruction Permit since you will be obstructing the sidewalk and may occupy other parts of the right of way (i.e. travel or parking lanes, terrace, etc.)
+- Obtain a free Obstruction Permit if you will be obstructing the sidewalk or other parts of the right-of-way (i.e. travel or parking lanes, terrace, etc.)

 - Barricade the work area in compliance with the Traffic Control Manual for Street Construction and Maintenance Operation in the City of Green Bay, which is issued by the Department of Public Works.

 Please make sure you have each property address along with the date(s) of work at the time of obtaining your permits.